-Alderman Library will be handing out eclipse glasses on 8/21 (while supplies last) to encourage safe viewing of the solar eclipse that passes through between 1pm and 4pm that day.
-Additionally, all UVA Libraries will be lending pairs of glasses for 20 minutes at a time during the eclipse.
+Alderman Library will be handing out eclipse glasses on 8/21 (while supplies last) to encourage safe viewing of the solar eclipse that passes through between 1 p.m. and 4 p.m. that day.
+Additionally, some other UVA Libraries will be lending pairs of glasses during the eclipse:

-During the eclipse, visit the “Ask a Librarian!” table outside Alderman Library, or stop by the circulation desk at other UVA Libraries, to borrow a pair for 20 minutes at a time.
+During the eclipse, visit the “Ask a Librarian!” table outside Alderman Library.
+Or, stop by the circulation desks at Brown, Math, Physics or Fine Arts Libraries.
+These locations have a limited number of glasses to lend out for viewing from 1 p.m. to 4 p.m.
 The table outside of Alderman Library will also have a Sunspotter telescope available for public viewing of the eclipse.
 This small telescope projects the image of the sun on to a piece of paper, allowing for safe viewing from all sides.

 Don’t miss this massive celestial event!

 Note: Now that we’re nearing the eclipse date, many of the reputable vendors of viewing glasses have sold out.
 Be cautious when buying online to ensure you’re adequately protecting your eyes.
 Safe eclipse glasses block all of the (invisible, but harmful) ultraviolet and infrared light from the Sun, in addition to almost all of the visible light.
 The glasses distributed at Library locations were purchased from reputable vendors, and are ISO 12312-2 certified.